Intervention/docs/image/v3/modifying/resizing.md

 > public Image::trim(int $tolerance = 0): ImageInterface

-Remove border areas of the image on all sides that have a similar color.
-The similarity of the color can be varied using the optional `tolerance` parameter.
+Removes border areas of the image on all sides that have a similar color.
+The color similarity can be varied using the optional `tolerance` parameter.

-This means that with a tolerance value of `0`, only color areas that have exactly the same value are removed.
-As the tolerance increases, similar color areas are also included and cut off.
+This means that with a tolerance value of `0`, only color areas with exactly the same value will be removed.
+The higher the tolerance, the more similar color areas are included.
 Usually values up to `20` make sense.

-**Please note that the results can vary greatly depending on the driver and the image you are processing.**
+**Note that the results can vary greatly depending on the driver and the image you are processing.**

 #### Parameters